BirdsEyeAI/DataPipelines/README.md

 # DataPipelines
-ML Series Day 1: Exploring datasets with Pandas
+ML Series Day 1: Deep dive on how to explore your datasets for use in ML and AI applications.

 <h2>Introduction</h2>
 In this first installment of machine learning projects I will cover the basics of working with Pandas to process data into a dataframe.